It is a disease in which cells divide rapidly, causing them to form abnormal tissues called neoplasms.

 - Abnormal lumps under the skin

-The symptoms that a person with a malignancy experiences usually depend on where the tumor is located.
+The symptoms that a person with a malignancy experience usually depend on where the tumor is located.

-If a person has neoplastic breast disease, they may experience abnormal breast discharges, breast pain, and other chest-related symptoms in addition to the symptoms identified above.
+If a person has neoplastic breast disease, they may experience abnormal breast discharges, breast pain, and other chest-related symptoms and the symptoms identified above.

 Similarly, if a person has a skin neoplasm, they may experience skin lesions, sores, skin ulcers, and abnormal red spots on the skin.

 On the other hand, a person diagnosed with a malignant neoplasm of the colon may experience abdominal pain, bloody stools, and sudden changes in stool consistency.